eddie-2020/pokemon-char-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Additional description about the project and its features.
-Do you ever thought of just using webpack for all your projects ?, that's a really nice decision.
+Do you ever thought of just using webpack for all your projects ?, that's actually a really nice decision.
 Here is our webpack setup for our capstone project

 ![](/src/assets/setup.PNG)